kuaizi007/computationalphysics_N2013301020025/Exercise3.md

 ## *level3 : Conway's Game of Life*
 ###Abstract
-   I used to realize Conway's Game of Life in C or C++.
-Unfortunately, it always turns out that honing my programming skills is definetely necessary.
-By means of "defaultdict", I succeed to materialize the boardless world of Conway's Game of Life by means of "defaultdict" so that the size of world as well as the initial state is adjustable.
+   Following the methodology of block-based programming, I succeed to materialize the boardless world of Conway's Game of Life with "defaultdict", which avoids occurrence of non-existent keys so that the size of world becomes adjustable.

 ###Background